elstiko/elstiko.github.io/_posts/2019-02-05-RPGs-for-Kids.md

 * For super-simple systems, you can ditch the dice entirely and flip coins in [FlipTales](https://playfliptales.com/)!
 * Special mention: I hear that some cool person (obviously not me) is releasing a free RPG later this year which fits on a business card, is diceless, paperless and practically ageless!
 Stay tuned!

+Oh, and suggestions are welcome, so if you know something I don't, please let me know in the comments!
+Thanks!